 Caring for Brass Hardware

-Over time, brass can become dull and tarnished.
-Some may prefer this antiquated appearance, while others might prefer brass to be shiny and bright.
+Over time, polished brass can become dull and tarnished.
+While some may prefer this antiquated appearance, others prefer brass to stay shiny and bright.
 If you'd like to keep your solid brass hardware looking new, follow the steps below:

 Supplies: A soft terry cloth, Brasso (or another good quality polish)